Shelter & Hardening Structural Engineering Services

 Q. What is the difference between a bunker, shelter, safe room, and a hardened structure?

-A. There is no universal consensus on the definitions but for our purposes we’ll define these spaces as follows.
+A. There is no universal consensus on the definitions of difference between a bunker, shelter, safe room, or hardened structure.
+But for our purposes we’ll define these spaces as follows.

 A bunker (also referred to by some as a bomb shelter or doomsday bunker) is designed to withstand an explosion and is typically associated with wartime.
 While explosions can obviously come from conventional or nuclear weapons, they can also come from other sources such as industrial or chemical facilities, refineries, shipyards, railroad cars, or tanker trucks.
 Bunkers are most commonly located underground but can be placed above ground.
 However, the costs associated with doing this are very prohibitive.
 A bunker, by its very nature, must be designed as a shelter as well.